4d55397500/quadratic-forms-tensorflow/README.md

 Alphabetic indices `a,b,c,..` will denote samples, and indices `i,j,k..` will refer to dimensions in the vector space.
 So, for example, a tensor `x` of shape (batch size, dimension) can be denoted `x_ai`.

 Quadratic forms in Tensorflow are then expressions of form `A_ab M_ik x_ai x_bi`.
 These objects are scalars, and appear commonly as say loss functions.
 Intermediate contractions can also be meaningful; defining the rank-4 tensor `T_abij := x_ai x_bj` the game is contractions over `T_abij`.
-Usually such contractions are in diagonal form (symmetric forms can always be diagonalized) but this is not necessary.
+Usually such contractions are in diagonal form as symmetric forms can always be diagonalized but this is not necessary.
 A common example of such an expression in diagonal form is the pairwise squared difference sum `sum_(a,b) { (x_a - x_b)^2}`; this expression clearly preserves `SO(N)` rotational invariance.

 #### Basic quadratic forms